 Ultrasound for Transesophageal ECHO Tee, $119,679

-The TEE determines the work of the heart and for valve replacement surgery.
+650 patients every year would be impacted by the TEE.
+It determines the work of the heart and for valve replacement surgery.
+It is also used in Trauma Surgery to determine if the heart and or lungs are properly working after trauma.
 This TEE replaces the current device the size of a refrigerator to a large laptop.

 Healing Arts Program